The Financialization of Housing: Multi-Family Rentals in Edmonton

 Review panel on the financialization of purpose-built rental housing

-Learn more about the financialization of housing and what this means for Edmonton:
+Learn more about the financialization of housing and what this means for Edmonton through this blog series, including:

 The National Housing Advocate also has excellent resources.